karlssonlord/rulemailer/README.md

-# Karlsson & Lord RuleMailer Magento Extension
+# RuleMailer Magento Extension

 [![Build Status](https://travis-ci.org/karlssonlord/rulemailer.svg)](https://travis-ci.org/karlssonlord/rulemailer)

 Magento module for integrating RuleMailer into Magento CE/EE.
+This module keeps your newsletter subscribers in sync and is also capable of exporting subscriber order data.
+Data export happens asynchronously, not to induce potential delays.
+For example if the subscribe-action takes place as part of the checkout process.

 ## Requirements